An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Introduction

 \subsubsection{Outline of the article.}

 The article is organized as follows.
 Section~\ref{sec:preliminaries} introduces some basic notations used in this paper, as well as Gabidulin codes, their twisted version and the GPT cryptosystem.
-In Section~\ref{sec:decoding} we start by discussing the decoding of Gabidulin codes and we propose an algorithm (Algorithm~\ref{algo:gabi_dec}), which does not need to know the evaluation sequence.
-We then explain how we can decode twisted Gabidulin codes, under a certain decoding radius.
-In Section~\ref{sec: overbeck}, we revisit the Overbeck's attack to the GPT scheme instantiated with Gabidulin codes and we make some remarks on the structure of the generator matrix of the code obtained by applying the $q$-sum operator to the public key.
-In Section~\ref{sec:extension}, we propose an extension of the Overbeck's attack fitting to the GPT scheme instantiated with both Gabidulin and twisted Gabidulin codes.
-And finally, in Section~\ref{sec:dontTwist} we examine the behavior of the $q$-sum operator applied to the public key of the GPT system instantiated with twisted Gabidulin codes.
+In Section~\ref{sec:decoding} we first discuss the decoding of Gabidulin codes and propose an algorithm (Algorithm~\ref{algo:gabi_dec}), which does not need to know the evaluation sequence.
+We then explain how to decode twisted Gabidulin codes, under a certain decoding radius.
+In Section~\ref{sec: overbeck}, we revisit the Overbeck's attack on the GPT scheme instantiated with Gabidulin codes and we make some remarks on the structure of the generator matrix of the code obtained by applying the $q$-sum operator to the public key.
+In Section~\ref{sec:extension}, we propose an extension of the Overbeck's attack to the GPT scheme instantiated with either Gabidulin or twisted Gabidulin codes.
+Finally, in Section~\ref{sec:dontTwist} we examine the behavior of the $q$-sum operator applied to the public key of the GPT system instantiated with twisted Gabidulin codes.
 We then show that we can exploit the structure of its generator matrix to break the corresponding scheme using either the Overbeck's attack, or more generally, its previously proposed extension.